-Our children are taught by specialists in the subjects of Art, DT, Computing, Latin, Music and PE.
+Our children are taught by specialists in the subjects Latin, Music and PE.

 Art & Design

-Art & Design provides children with opportunities to explore, express and communicate their feelings about the world they inhabit, whilst gaining experience of it.
-They foster an understanding of other people, cultures and events both contemporary and historical.
-We are therefore committed to providing all of our children with a wide range of artistic and cultural experiences that draw upon the diversity and wealth of opportunity London has to offer.
-Art & Design make a huge contribution to the British economy and offer a wealth of employment possibilities.
+Art & Design provides children with opportunities to explore, express and communicate their feelings about the world they inhabit.
+They foster an understanding of other people, cultures and events both contemporary and historic.
+We are therefore committed to providing all of our children with a wide range of artistic and cultural experiences that draw upon the myriad opportunities that are available in London.
+Art & Design also make a huge contribution to the British economy and offer a wealth of employment possibilities.
 We believe that is our duty to ensure children have the skills to access these opportunities later in life.

 We feel that participation in the arts has the potential to improve levels of engagement and increase our children’s enjoyment of learning across the curriculum.
 We want our arts provision to challenge our children, building their knowledge of the arts and their creative capacity, whilst developing their critical thinking, problem solving ability and resilience in exciting ways.

 Our Arts Leader, Keeley McCleave, graduated from St Martin’s School of Art and has had work published in several publications.
-She is now a member of the Cultural Leadership Community, which promotes good practice across London.
 Keeley is continually developing the art & design curriculum to include new ways of working and new technologies.
 We believe we are a trailblazer school for digital art & design.

 We actively seek to engage with artists, galleries, museums and cultural organisations.
 Recent projects include Steve McQueen’s Year 3 Project in conjunction with Tate Britain and Take One Picture with the National Gallery.